Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Introduction

-Unless otherwise noted, we adopt the following notations throughout the paper.
-The notation $`` \doteq"$ means by definition. $C$ denotes a {{free}} constant which may take on different values, and depend upon other parameters.
+{ Unless otherwise noted, we adopt the following notation throughout the paper.
+The summation convention is in place.
+The notation $:=$ means by definition. $C$ denotes a {{free}} constant which may take on different values, and depend upon other parameters.
+If $\theta$ is a vector, then $\theta_i$ denotes the $i^{th}$ component of that vector.
 We use the notation $|h(t,\cdot)|_p =|h(t)|_p$ to denote the $L^p({\mathbb R}^d)$-norm of a function $h = h(t,x)$ with respect to the variable $x\in {\mathbb R}^d$.
 If $h(t,x)$ is only defined for $x\in D$, then $|h(t)|_p$ denotes the $L^p(D)$ norm.
-If $h=h(t,x)$ is a random field and $X$ assumes a value in a functional space, then saying that almost surely $h$ is in $X$ means that $h$ has a stochastic modification which is in $X$, almost surely.
+If $h=h(t,x)$ is a random field and $X$ assumes a value in a functional space, then saying that almost surely $h$ is in $X$ means that $h$ has a stochastic modification which is in $X$, almost surely.}